Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Baylor vs. Michigan State BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest at Little Caesars Arena has the No. 6 Baylor Bears (9-0) taking on the Michigan State Spartans (4-5) at 2:00 PM (on December 16).
-Our computer prediction projects a 76-71 victory for Baylor, who is a slight favorite based on our model.
+Saturday's game features the No. 6 Baylor Bears (9-0) and the Michigan State Spartans (4-5) clashing at Little Caesars Arena (on December 16) at 2:00 PM.
+This matchup, according to our computer prediction, will result in a 76-71 win for Baylor.

-According to our computer prediction, Baylor projects to cover the 3.5-point spread in its matchup against Michigan State.
-The over/under is currently listed at 144.5, and the two sides are projected to exceed it.
+According to our computer prediction, Baylor is projected to cover the spread (3.5) against Michigan State.
+The two teams are expected to eclipse the 143.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!